zeromq/czmq/README.txt

 * Run the 'selftest' script, which uses the Valgrind memcheck tool.
 * Repeat until perfect.

-### Porting zapi
+### Porting libzapi

-When you try zapi on an OS that it's not been used on (ever, or for a while), you will hit code that does not compile.
+When you try libzapi on an OS that it's not been used on (ever, or for a while), you will hit code that does not compile.
 In some cases the patches are trivial, in other cases (usually when porting to Windows), the work needed to build equivalent functionality may be quite heavy.
 In any case, the benefit is that once ported, the functionality is available to all applications.

 Before attempting to patch code for portability, please read the `zapi_prelude.h` header file.
 There are several typical types of changes you may need to make to get functionality working on a specific operating system: